-Essential Puppy Supplies
+Essential Puppy Supplies For Your New Cocker Spaniel

-• Good quality puppy food,
+• A supply of good quality puppy food,

-• Food and water bowls,
+• Food and water bowls, preferably heavy ceramic,

-• Puppy crate,
+• A puppy crate,

-• Comfortable bedding,
+• Some comfortable bedding,

 • A grooming brush and comb,

-• Puppy collar and lead,
+• A new puppy collar and lead,

-• Identification tag,
+• An identification tag,

 • A selection of training treats,

-• A poop scoop and doggie bags,
+• A poop scoop and doggie bags

-Puppy Supplies: Quality Food
+Essential Puppy Supplies: Quality Puppy Food

 A close up of good quality puppy kibble, essential for the development of a young puppy.
 Very colourful!Feed your puppy good quality kibble

-Puppy Supplies: Food And Water Bowls
+Essential Puppy Supplies: Food And Water Bowls

 Two colourful puppy food bowls with bone shape in the bottom.Ideal food and water bowls for your new puppy

-Puppy Supplies: A Comfy Bed!
+Essential Puppy Supplies: A Comfy Bed!

 Puppies chew!
 This puppy has chewed all the stuffing out of his teddy!
 The photo is taken against a pink background.Puppies chew so don't buy an expensive bed just yet!

-It looks a little like a square of sheepskin, but it's a machine-washable thick pile made from strong polyester fibres which make it harder to chew, and as a bonus it's non-toxic, non-allergenic, and resistant to bacteria.
+It looks like a square of sheepskin, but it's a machine-washable thick pile made from strong polyester fibres, which make it harder to chew.

-Puppy Supplies: Grooming Tools
+Essential Puppy Supplies: Grooming Tools

 A selection of grooming brushes for a Cocker Spaniel, photographed against a white background.Your puppy will need a couple of brushes